 So everything considered, we can conclude that ER applied in construction helps to:

 - Improve collaboration and communication

 - Provide immersive experiences and clear visualization of a project to owners

 - Enhance productivity and safety tasks

-In our experience, ER has improved 2 big areas in particular: our clients’ experience and our work-flow quality.
+In our experience, ER has improved 2 big areas in particular: our clients’ experience and our workflow quality.
 And even more important, innovation has helped us go through challenges, the most recent being the COVID-19 outbreak.
-We’ve seen so much value on the technological advances we’ve taken.
+We’ve seen so much value in the technological advances we’ve taken.